The Iveson Clinic for Physiotherapy and Chiropractic

-Julie Iveson qualified as a Chartered Physiotherapist in 1984, after training at the Middlesex Hospital.
-Prior to this Julie had been an international gymnast, hence has a keen interest in sports injuries.
-Julie worked initially in the NHS and then became Head Physiotherapist at Springfield Medical Centre in Chelmsford.
+Julie Iveson trained at the Middlesex Hospital and qualified as a Chartered Physiotherapist in 1984.
+Before this Julie had been an international gymnast and represented Great Britain on several occasions.
+She has a particular interest in sports injuries due to this.
+After qualifying, Julie worked in the NHS for several years and then became Head Physiotherapist at Springfield Medical Centre in Chelmsford.

-Julie, like all of our practitioners, undertakes regular Continuing Professional Development (CPD) in order to keep up-to-date with the latest clinical research and treatments.
+Like all of our practitioners, Julie undertakes regular Continuing Professional Development (CPD).
+This keeps her up-to-date with the latest clinical research and treatments.

-Julie is married with two children; in her leisure time she enjoys walking, swimming and art.
+Married with two children, in her leisure time she enjoys walking, swimming and painting.

 Richard Iveson qualified as a Chiropractor in 1986 at the Anglo-European College of Chiropractic.

-Richard is registered with the General Chiropractic Council, as all Chiropractors must be, and thus abides by the GCC code of ethics and standards of proficiency.
+Richard is registered with the General Chiropractic Council (GCC), as all Chiropractors must be, and thus abides by the GCC code of ethics and standards of proficiency.
 He undertakes regular CPD in order to keep up-to-date with his clinical knowledge.